 Many children in our program have experienced emotional distress and trauma that is associated with experiencing homelessness.
-We provide an innovative onsite Children's program that offers educational assistance, enriching experiences, structure, and a sense of normalcy.
-Programming includes tutoring and homework help as well as other activities to address their spiritual, emotional, social and physical needs.
-These range from games, outdoor play time, hiking field trips, and visits to local colleges, to healthy snacks, story time, arts and crafts and computer use.
+We provide an innovative onsite Children's program that offers educational assistance, enrichment curriculum, structure, and a sense of belonging.
+Programming emphasizes tutoring and homework assistance as well as other activities to address the kids' spiritual, emotional, social and physical needs.
+These activities include games, outdoor play, field trips, visits to local colleges, snacks, reading, arts and crafts, computer use and much more!

 Permanent housing is the end goal of our program, and our housing coordinator works alongside each family throughout their time at Door of Hope.
 The housing coordinator connects the family with housing opportunities that are in line with the family's needs and budget.
 We also advocate on our family's behalf with landlords and property managers and emphasize the families improved budgeting and money management skills.
 After the family has found housing, a case manager provides follow-up care, checking on the progress of money management, housing maintenance, and the family's emotional health.